On-time performance: Background

 On time performance is a measure of the ability of transport services to be on time.
-Almost all transportation systems have timetables, which describe when vehicles are to arrive at scheduled stops.
+Almost all formal transportation systems have timetables, which describe when vehicles are to arrive at scheduled stops.
 Transport services have a higher utility where services run on time, as anyone planning on making use of the service can align their activities with that of the transport system.
 On time performance is particularly important where services are infrequent, and people need to plan to meet services.

 The ability of different transport modes to meet on time performance statistics depends on the degree to which they are affected by external factors.
 For example, rail services often operate on a separated right of way, and so are not affected by road congestion.
 Buses, unless they are separated from road traffic, will be heavily affected by congestion.

 To calculate the percentage of vehicles on time, comparison is needed with the timetable.
 A comparison is often completed for arrival time rather than departure time, but both are common.
 Departure times are normally more on-time than arrival times, as incidents and breakdowns occur that reduce the on time performance.
 When the comparison is made between the timetable, and the actual arrival or departure time, a rule is applied to determine how much of a deviation is permitted.
 For example, if a bus is 4 minutes 20 seconds late, a rules may be applied that a bus is only late when later than 5 minutes, so this service would be counted as on time.
 The choice of threshold for lateness is an important one, with a low threshold resulting in a lower on time performance statistic.
 A high threshold will result in more services on time, but may result in the managing corporation or government body being accused on not reporting correctly.

 Passengers can be updated on the movement of transport vehicles with passenger information systems.
 These systems display the arrival time of vehicles to stops, stations or airports, and typical information displayed is the time in minutes to the next scheduled arrival.
 Some of these systems have been extended to include apps to show the movement of trains/buses/planes/ferries.
 Where services are delayed, more information can be provided, such as alternative transport options, or estimated time till services resume.

 A small number of transport systems operate on the principle of go-when-full.
 This type of transport system will not have any meaningful measure of on time performance.